Flooristics, LLC

 Share Button

 Laying out tile is definitely a skill that flooring installers need to learn.
-Once of the most frustrating aspects of a tile job occurs when a room is not square.
+One of the most frustrating aspects of a tile job occurs when a room is not square.
 This can create a number of issues with tile placement that can really affect the appearance of the final product.

-When the room is not square and the installer doesn’t adjust for it, it can make the flooring tile run off at an angle in the room when viewed from the ends.
+When the room is not square, and the installer doesn’t adjust for it, it can make the flooring tile run off at an angle in the room when viewed from the ends.
 In other words, when standing at one end of the room, it appears that the tile is running off underneath the wall instead of following it with clean lines and even spacing.

 Creating a plan to deal with rooms that are out of square is important for tile installers so they can make sure the tile job they do is just right and that the client will ultimately be pleased with the results.